scrapy/scrapy/docs/topics/commands.rst

 Default: ``''`` (empty string)

-A module to use for looking custom Scrapy commands.
+A module to use for looking up custom Scrapy commands.
 This is used to add custom commands for your Scrapy project.

 Example::